National Ophthalmology Database Audit

 The Royal College of Ophthalmologists (RCOphth) has been commissioned by the Health Quality Improvement Partnership (HQIP) and funded by NHS England and the Welsh Government to manage the National Ophthalmology Database (NOD) Audit as part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP).
 The NOD audit was initially funded for 3 years from September 2014 to August 2017 and this has now been extended for a further two years from September 2017 to August 2019.

-The NOD Audit will prospectively collect, collate and analyse a standardised, nationally agreed cataract surgery dataset from all centres providing NHS cataract surgery in England & Wales to update benchmark standards of care and provide a powerful quality improvement tool.
-In addition to cataract surgery, electronic ophthalmology feasibility audits have been undertaken for glaucoma, retinal detachment surgery and age related macular degeneration (AMD).
-These have now been completed and permission from the funders to publish these is awaited.
+The NOD Audit prospectively collects, collates and analyses a standardised, nationally agreed cataract surgery dataset from all centres providing NHS cataract surgery in England & Wales to update benchmark standards of care and provide a powerful quality improvement tool.

-The audit is currently collecting data for the second prospective audit period which will run from 1 September 2016 to 31 August 2017 with the next round of data collection from 1 September 2017 to 31 August 2018.
+The audit is currently collecting data for the second prospective audit period which will run from 1 September 2017 to 31 August 2018.